 One of the factors that most influences the germination rate of seeds is how they are stored.
 Like the plants that produce them, seeds come in all sorts of forms and sizes.
 They are also variable in their longevity.
 Since seed packets often contain more seeds than might be needed in one season, it’s important for gardeners to learn how to store seeds.

-Vegetable seeds that are considered “long-lived” include the Brassicas (broccoli, Brussels sprouts, cauliflower, cabbage, collards, kohlrabi…) the chicory group (endive, escarole, radicchio), cucumber, kale, lettuce, melons, mustards, peppers, radish, rutabaga, sunflower, tomato and turnips.
+Vegetable seeds that are considered “long-lived” include the Brassicas (broccoli, Brussels sprouts, cauliflower, cabbage, collards, and kohlrabi) the chicory group (endive, escarole, radicchio), cucumber, kale, melons, mustards, radish, rutabaga, sunflower, tomato and turnips.
 Stored correctly, these seeds should maintain a good viability for more than five years.

 Pelleted seeds should be bought fresh each year.

 Download our Seed Longevity Chart to understand expected germination rates on older seeds.

 Some tricks to keeping seeds and getting the best germination: